 - Default: 30 minutes (

-CONTAINER_TIMEOUT) - Configurable: Per-group via
+CONTAINER_TIMEOUT) - Configurable: per-agent-group via container config

 - Enforcement: